 How to Migrate Your Etherscan API Calls to Blockscout

-If your app uses Etherscan-style endpoints today, switching to Blockscout is simple.
-Most calls are fully compatible, and in many cases the only change you’ll need is the base URL.
+If your app uses Etherscan-style endpoints, switching to Blockscout is straightforward.
+Most calls are fully compatible, and in many cases the only change required is the base URL.

-Because the API follows established conventions, developers can migrate quickly with minimal code changes.
+Because the API follows established conventions, most applications can migrate without architectural changes.

 1. Update the Base URL

-Blockscout follows the same API structure and request format developers are familiar with, so in most cases migrating simply means updating the base URL to the Blockscout explorer for your chain.
+Blockscout follows the same API structure and request format developers are familiar with, so in most cases migrating simply means updating the base URL and chain_id parameter for your chain, then plugging in your PRO API apikey which you get for free at https://dev.blockscout.com/.

 Ethereum Mainnet: